tonyctyy/content-recommendation/README.md

     ```bash
     pipenv install
     ```

-<h4> Tip: When you want to read a large files, you can use the `chunksize` parameter in `pandas.read_csv()` or `pandas.read_json()` to read the file in chunks.
-This can help you avoid memory issues. </h4>
+3. Then, you can run python code using the kernel provided by `pipenv`.
+Or you can run the following command to enter the virtual environment and run the python code (`.py` files):
+    ```bash
+    pipenv shell
+    ```

 ### Dedicated Server
+#### JupyterHub Server Setup
-We use the desktop of the dedicated server to run the JupyterHub server.
-The server is accessible via the following steps:
+We host a JupyterHub server using Linux machine from the school.
+It is useful when you need run model-processing that takes a long time.
+Also, we can access the datasets on the server.
+It is accessible via the following steps:
 1. Connect to the HKUST VPN (refer to the following links).
    - [HKUST VPN Installation](https://itsc.hkust.edu.hk/services/cyber-security/vpn/client-installation?check_logged_in=1)
    - [HKUST VPN Connection](https://itsc.hkust.edu.hk/services/cyber-security/vpn/connection-establishment)